tamilselvanarjun/quantmodels/README.md

 #### Overview

-`quantmodels` is a Python package that provides implementations of various financial models commonly used in finance and investment analysis.
+`quantmodels` is a Python package that provides implementations of various financial models commonly used in finance and investment analysis

 #### Installation